When it comes to finding places to enjoy the digital nomad life, one of the top places on your list to consider should be Bangkok, Thailand.

 There are taxis as well as water taxis, which is particularly helpful if you want to visit any tourist spots.
 In general, taxis are cheap and appear around the clock.
 They are also safer and more comfortable than taking Tuk-tuks.

-2. Where to live in Bangkok?
+2. Where to live in Bangkok as a digital nomad?

 When it comes to renting a place, a landlord will typically be looking for a three-month minimum stay, with a deposit of two months rent for insurance.
 Like everywhere, AirBnBs are relatively numerous, and there are always the options to stay in a hotel.